michal-h21/make4ht/README.md

     $ make4ht -d outputdir filename.tex

-## Image conversion and post-processing of the generated files
+## Image conversion and postprocessing of the generated files

 \TeX4ht\ can convert parts of the document to images.
 This is useful for diagrams or complicated math, for example.